requirementsmet38/bitcoin-custody/README.md

   * Master public key A copy 3
   * Master public key B copy 3
   * Master public key C copy 3
-* Group 4:
-  * Seed B copy 2
-  * Master public key A copy 4
-  * Master public key B copy 4
-  * Master public key C copy 4

 Give group 1 and 2 to two different people you trust.
-Put group 3 and 4 in two different safe deposit boxes.
+Put group 3 in a safe deposit box.
 As for seed C, store it on your phone, locked by a memorizeable brain-password and backed up to an online cloud.

 Delete your wallet from the offline laptop.